Master of Yachts Coastal/Mate 200 Tons (Power or sail)

 - One must hold or obtain a Marine Communications VHF-SRC Radio Operators certificate.

 - One must hold or obtain all STCW’95 certificates.
 If STCW Safety Training is taken after January 1, 2014 the new Proficiency in Maritime Security Awareness is also required.

-- Candidates must provide documented proof of 30 days and 800 miles at sea including two days as watch leader/skipper and 12 hours underway on watch at night.
-This prerequisite experience must have been obtained within the last five years.
+- Candidates must provide documented proof of 25 days and 800 miles at sea including two days as watch leader/skipper and 12 hours underway on watch at night.
 Candidates may sit the course prior to obtaining the minimum sea time.
 However, they will not be issued their Master of Yachts Coastal/Mate 200 Tons certificate until all the requirements have been met.
 Verification of yachting experience must be signed by the skipper of the yacht on which the candidate was sailing.
 Candidates claiming sea time during times when they were acting as captain may sign their own entries, but will need independent proof that can be verified by IYT.